suchxxs/Chronic/README.md

 # Chronic
-Productivity App that blocks Apps and Websites for a set duration
+Productivity App that blocks Apps and Websites for a set duration <br>
+- To be Finished -